sorm/sorm.github.com/index.md

 tagline: An elegant and scalable way to do persistence in Scala
 comments: false
 keywords:
-  - Scalable
+  - scalable
-  - Akka
+  - akka
-  - Actors
+  - actors
-  - Concurrency
+  - concurrency
-  - Multithreading
+  - multithreading
-  - Connection Pooling
+  - connection pooling
-  - Case Class
+  - case class
-  - Functional Programming
+  - functional programming
 ---

 SORM is a Scala ORM framework designed to eliminate boilerplate code while solving the problems of scalability with a high level abstraction and a functional programming style.